MineCode-Devs/DevMine/README.md

 pocketmine\player.php --> devmine\creatures\player\Player.php  <br>
 pocketmine\iplayer.php --> devmine\creatures\player\iPlayer.php  <br>
 pocketmine\OfflinePlayer.php --> devmine\creatures\player\OfflinePlayer.php  <br>
-Achievement.php
-CompatibleClassLoader.php
-CrashDump.php
-MemoryManager.php
-OfflinePlayer.php
-Server.php
-Thread.php
-ThreadManager.php
-Worker.php

 # THINGS TO CHANGE
 remove all instances of pocketmine, rename to devmine <br>
-remove all instances of tiles, rename to solidentity remove all instances of genysis, rename to devmine remove all instances of scheduler, rename to tasks remove all instances of metadata, rename to epilogos Everybody plz tell me if any other things i need to change.
+remove all instances of tiles, rename to solidentity <br>
+remove all instances of genysis and tesseract and pocketmine, rename to devmine <br>
+remove all instances of scheduler, rename to tasks <br>
+remove all instances of metadata, rename to meta <br>